gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

 # **LAB 4 - ELB** #

+## Start of Lab 4 ##
+You should have one EC2 Instance with MemeGen installed on it which is reachable and works with the remote DynamoDB.

 ## Visual Interpretation ##
-Right now, we only have one server and it's carrying the full load of a savage Black Friday sale which we're blogging about.
+Right now, we only have one server and it's carrying the full load of a savage Meme Economy boom.
 We'll need multiple servers and an (elastic) Load Balancer to share the network load over the two instances.

 ![](../Images/Lab4.png?raw=true)